catrone3/shadowrunNotes/Locations/South Florida/Evo Renewal Zone.md

 #### Zoo Miami

-Evo's proudest rehabilitation accomplishment has been the acquisition and rehabilitation of the Zoo, where they showcase the latest in nature simulation for exhibited animals.
+[[../../AAA Corps/Evo|Evo]]'s proudest rehabilitation accomplishment has been the acquisition and rehabilitation of the Zoo, where they showcase the latest in nature simulation for exhibited animals.
 VIP tours in person and in Virtual Reality are available.